tim840818/nihongo_recognition/README.md

 ## Results
-The trained model is tested by 281 testing data, obtaining 97% accuracy for 281 testing data.
+The trained model is tested by *281 testing data*, obtaining 97% accuracy for 281 testing data.

-The trained model is then tested by 92 handwritings of my own, reaching 83% accuracy.
+The trained model is then tested by 92 handwritten Hiraganas of my own, reaching 83% accuracy.
 Please take a look at `./test_my_handwriting`.

 ## Modules used